 Committee work on legislation is considered final when a majority of the committee reports favorably or unfavorably or reports an inability to act (Rule 4, sec.
-26).
-"Reporting" means taking final, formal action.
+26-27).

 Typically, the chair will not recognize a member to make a motion to report legislation favorably unless convinced that the motion has majority support.
 As a result, a motion to report legislation favorably rarely fails.